Operative Dentistry Clerkship AN

 The student who successfully completes this course will be able to:

-1. Use the patient assessment and treatment planning processes in providing comprehensive patient care.
+1. Use the patient assessment and treatment planning processes in comprehensive patient care.

 2. Perform the appropriate diagnosis and treatment (preventive, chemotherapeutic, and restorative) for conditions of the human dentition requiring operative dentistry.